 1 part chicken manure

-I use organic ingredients of course.
-How much of this blend you use depends on the size of the plants you’re planting or the established ones you’re feeding.
+I use organic materials and ingredients as well as organic fertilizers.
+How much of the above blend you use depends on the size of the plants you’re planting or the established ones you’re feeding.
 Just follow the recommended amount on the rose and flower food box.

 Clean the Flower Beds